3. Building and Running CAM

 the CIME commands which point back to the source code locations of those

-will fail if the named case
+commands.
+Note that create_newcase will fail if the named case

 directory already exists.
-After the create_newcase
+After the create_newcase command has run the

-will contain the absolute pathname that was specified
+variable SRCROOT will contain the absolute pathname that was specified

-by my_cesm_source
+by my_cesm_source.

-option is the case directory name.
+The argument of the --case option is the case directory name.
 The

 directory name can be either an absolute or relative path.
 The last